From Discrete Plans to Real-World Execution: A World-Model-Driven Framework for Execution-Aware Multi-Agent Path Finding: Empirical Evaluation

 \section{Empirical Evaluation}

-All experiments are conducted on an Ubuntu 20.04 system equipped with an AMD 3990X processor, 188 GB of RAM, and an NVIDIA 3090 Ti GPU.
-We use SMART~\cite{yan2025advancing} to obtain the execution time in realistic simulation environment.
-SMART is an ADG-based, scalable realistic testbed for benchmarking MAPF algorithms under execution uncertainty and robot dynamics at a thousand-robot scale.
-In our experiments, each agent is subject to a speed limit of $[0, 5]\,\text{m/s}$, an acceleration limit of $[-0.1, 0.1]\,\text{m/s}^2$, and an angular velocity limit of $[0, 3]^\circ\text{/s}$.
-Each grid cell corresponds to $1 \times 1\,\text{m}$.
-We use eight maps from the MovingAI Benchmark~\cite{Stern2019benchmark}: \texttt{empty} (empty-32-32, size: 32$\times$32), \texttt{maze} (maze-32-32-4, size: 32$\times$32), \texttt{random} (random-64-64-10, size: 64$\times$64), \texttt{room} (room-64-64-16, size: 64$\times$64), \texttt{den312d} (size: 65$\times$81), \texttt{WH-S(mall)} (warehouse-10-20-10-2-1, size: 161$\times$63), \texttt{WH-L(arge)} (warehouse-20-40-10-2-1, size: 321$\times$123), and \texttt{boston} (Boston\_0\_256, size: 256$\times$256).
-This section is organized as follows.
-We first evaluate the performance of \mypredictor, and then evaluate \mymethod with two MAPF planners.
+All experiments are conducted on an Ubuntu 22.04 system equipped with an Intel 13700K processor, 64\,GB of RAM, and an NVIDIA 5090 GPU\footnote{Our code will be publicly available after acceptance.}.
+We use SMART~\cite{yan2025advancing} to measure execution performance in a realistic simulation environment.
+SMART is a physics-based, ADG-driven testbed that models continuous robot kinodynamics, low-level controller behavior, network communication, and inter-agent interaction effects, while scaling to thousands of agents.
+These properties make it well suited for benchmarking MAPF planners under realistic execution conditions.
+Following the motion model commonly adopted in warehouse robotics and MAPF deployments, each robot translates only along its current direction and changes direction through in-place rotation.
+As shown in~\Cref{fig:exp:sim_env}, we evaluate on eight maps converted from the MovingAI Benchmark~\cite{Stern2019benchmark}: \texttt{empty} (empty-32-32, $32 \times 32$), \texttt{maze} (maze-32-32-4, $32 \times 32$), \texttt{random} (random-64-64-10, $64 \times 64$), \texttt{room} (room-64-64-16, $64 \times 64$), \texttt{den312d} ($65 \times 81$), \texttt{WH-S} (warehouse-10-20-10-2-1, $161 \times 63$), \texttt{WH-L} (warehouse-20-40-10-2-1, $321 \times 123$), and \texttt{boston} (Boston\_0\_256, $256 \times 256$), where each grid cell corresponds to a $1 \times 1$\,m workspace region.
+For each map, we use 25 instances.
+Each instance specifies start-goal pairs and per-agent kinodynamic parameters: a maximum linear velocity in $[1, 4]$\,m/s, linear acceleration in $[0.5, 1.0]$\,m/s$^2$, and maximum angular velocity in $[\pi/4, \pi]$\,rad/s, sampled from a correlated distribution.